Evercore ISI Trims Dril-Quip (NYSE:DRQ) Target Price to $40.00

-Dril-Quip (NYSE:DRQ – Free Report) had its price target lowered by Evercore ISI from $44.00 to $40.00 in a research note released on Wednesday, Benzinga reports.
-Evercore ISI currently has an outperform rating on the oil and gas company’s stock.
+Dril-Quip (NYSE:DRQ – Free Report) had its price target reduced by Evercore ISI from $44.00 to $40.00 in a research note issued to investors on Wednesday, Benzinga reports.
+They currently have an outperform rating on the oil and gas company’s stock.

-Separately, Barclays dropped their price objective on shares of Dril-Quip from $26.00 to $23.00 and set an underweight rating for the company in a research report on Thursday, November 2nd.
+Separately, Barclays reduced their price objective on shares of Dril-Quip from $26.00 to $23.00 and set an underweight rating on the stock in a research report on Thursday, November 2nd.

-Dril-Quip (NYSE:DRQ – Get Free Report) last released its quarterly earnings data on Monday, February 26th.
-The oil and gas company reported $0.04 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.18 by ($0.14).
-Dril-Quip had a negative return on equity of 0.58% and a net margin of 0.14%.
-The business had revenue of $126.34 million during the quarter, compared to analyst estimates of $118.58 million.
-During the same period in the previous year, the company earned $0.06 EPS.
-Dril-Quip’s revenue was up 30.5% on a year-over-year basis.
-Research analysts forecast that Dril-Quip will post 0.45 earnings per share for the current fiscal year.
+Dril-Quip (NYSE:DRQ – Get Free Report) last issued its quarterly earnings data on Monday, February 26th.
+The oil and gas company reported $0.04 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.18 by ($0.14).
+The company had revenue of $126.34 million for the quarter, compared to analysts’ expectations of $118.58 million.
+Dril-Quip had a net margin of 0.14% and a negative return on equity of 0.58%.
+The firm’s revenue for the quarter was up 30.5% compared to the same quarter last year.
+During the same period in the previous year, the firm posted $0.06 earnings per share.
+Equities research analysts anticipate that Dril-Quip will post 0.45 earnings per share for the current year.

-In related news, Director Terence Bartlett Jupp sold 1,804 shares of the firm’s stock in a transaction on Monday, December 18th.
+In other news, Director Terence Bartlett Jupp sold 1,804 shares of the business’s stock in a transaction on Monday, December 18th.
 The shares were sold at an average price of $22.92, for a total transaction of $41,347.68.
-Following the completion of the sale, the director now directly owns 59,821 shares of the company’s stock, valued at approximately $1,371,097.32.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+Following the sale, the director now owns 59,821 shares in the company, valued at approximately $1,371,097.32.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
 Company insiders own 1.50% of the company’s stock.

-Several hedge funds have recently added to or reduced their stakes in the stock.
-Geneos Wealth Management Inc. bought a new position in shares of Dril-Quip in the 1st quarter worth about $37,000.
-US Bancorp DE grew its stake in shares of Dril-Quip by 172.1% in the 1st quarter.
-US Bancorp DE now owns 1,034 shares of the oil and gas company’s stock worth $39,000 after purchasing an additional 654 shares during the last quarter.
-Tower Research Capital LLC TRC grew its stake in shares of Dril-Quip by 175.0% in the 3rd quarter.
-Tower Research Capital LLC TRC now owns 2,057 shares of the oil and gas company’s stock worth $40,000 after purchasing an additional 1,309 shares during the last quarter.
-Group One Trading L.P. grew its stake in shares of Dril-Quip by 124.7% in the 1st quarter.
-Group One Trading L.P. now owns 1,428 shares of the oil and gas company’s stock worth $53,000 after purchasing an additional 7,213 shares during the last quarter.
-Finally, FMR LLC increased its position in shares of Dril-Quip by 65.2% in the third quarter.
-FMR LLC now owns 1,918 shares of the oil and gas company’s stock worth $54,000 after acquiring an additional 757 shares in the last quarter.
+Hedge funds have recently modified their holdings of the business.
+Geneos Wealth Management Inc. bought a new stake in shares of Dril-Quip during the 1st quarter valued at $37,000.
+US Bancorp DE boosted its holdings in shares of Dril-Quip by 172.1% during the 1st quarter.
+US Bancorp DE now owns 1,034 shares of the oil and gas company’s stock valued at $39,000 after buying an additional 654 shares in the last quarter.
+Tower Research Capital LLC TRC boosted its holdings in shares of Dril-Quip by 175.0% during the 3rd quarter.
+Tower Research Capital LLC TRC now owns 2,057 shares of the oil and gas company’s stock valued at $40,000 after buying an additional 1,309 shares in the last quarter.
+Group One Trading L.P. boosted its holdings in shares of Dril-Quip by 124.7% during the 1st quarter.
+Group One Trading L.P. now owns 1,428 shares of the oil and gas company’s stock valued at $53,000 after buying an additional 7,213 shares in the last quarter.
+Finally, FMR LLC boosted its holdings in shares of Dril-Quip by 65.2% during the 3rd quarter.
+FMR LLC now owns 1,918 shares of the oil and gas company’s stock valued at $54,000 after buying an additional 757 shares in the last quarter.

 About Dril-Quip